molikd/molikd.github.io/cv.md

 >
 > **AWS Grants** -
 > Received 10000 in AWS Could Credits for Research for exploring alternative bioinformatics research systems in the Amazon Cloud in 2016
-> received 30000 in AWS Could Credits for Research for exploring alternative bioinformatics research systems in the Amazon Cloud for as co-investigator in 2017
+> Received 30000 in AWS Could Credits for Research for exploring alternative bioinformatics research systems in the Amazon Cloud for as co-investigator in 2017
-> received 20000 in AWS Could Credits for Research for building metagenomic enrichment databases pipelines in 2019
+> Received 20000 in AWS Could Credits for Research for building metagenomic enrichment databases pipelines in 2019
 >
 > Awarded "Rapid Exposure to Advanced Computational Training" (REACT) Program Grant, received $1500 in funding for attendance to Computational Short Course - Summer 2017
 >